Azure/autorest/docs/extensions/readme.md

 ### Introduction

 The following documents describes AutoRest specific vendor extensions for [OpenAPI 2.0](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md) schema.
-Some of the extensions are only metadatas and would not trigger code generator update, some are applicable to ARM APIs only.
 Code generation impact and support may vary per language.
+Some of the extensions are applicable to ARM APIs only, some are only metadatas and would not trigger code generator update.

 ### Metadata extensions